isomerpages/moh-hib/_overview/Why the HIA is Needed.md

 Today’s situation is not ideal – when patients move between healthcare providers, their key health records are often not accessible across providers.
 Such gaps can risk medication errors, delayed treatment, as well as duplicate tests and procedures.
-HIA therefore serves to achieve: “One Patient, One Health Summary, One Care Journey”.</p>
+The HIA therefore serves to achieve: “One Patient, One Health Summary, One Care Journey”.</p>